 AI turns long and laborious decision-making processes and predictions over to machines.
 When these processes and predictions create results that influence life and death, as in healthcare, we want to make sure they are the results we need to see.

 Recognizing the need to leverage AI’s benefits and mitigate risks, the Center for Practical Bioethics, in collaboration with Cerner Corporation and other leading healthcare institutions in the Kansas City region, is developing Ethical.AI strategies tailored to the unique needs of healthcare.

-The work began at a November 2019 workshop in Kansas City.
+The work began at an August 2019 workshop in Kansas City.
 Fifty-four professionals across numerous fields of healthcare and technology, including engineering, medicine, social work, research, data science, user experience, nursing and other related fields, gathered to examine various concerns regarding ethics in AI and propose interventions.
-In October of 2020, we will conduct our second workshop (virtually) at the annual American Congress of Rehabilitative Medicine conference.
+In October of 2020, we conducted our second workshop (virtually) at the annual American Congress of Rehabilitative Medicine conference.

 Current Ethical.AI Project collaborators include BioNexus KC, Children’s Mercy Hospitals & Clinics, the University of Missouri-Kansas City and Cerner Corporation.
 We have also worked with several start-ups, universities, and healthcare providers in the Kansas City area.
 With these partners, we will curate and create content to initially serve as a foundational library of resources for healthcare IT companies and other stakeholders.

-The Ethical.AI Project will lead to the integration of ethical principles into the design, development, dissemination, and implementation of AI tools so that ethical principles are demonstrated in the results.
+The Ethical.AI Project, with support from the Sunderland Foundation, will lead to the integration of ethical principles into the design, development, dissemination, and implementation of AI tools so that ethical principles, such as equity and justice, are demonstrated in the results.